Jira Forge Walkthrough

 -

-Once the importing is successful, all valid objects will populate the Customization and Proposed Customization tables accordingly.
-You will also see a flag message indicating the importing process is successful.
+After the import succeeds, all valid objects populate the Customization and Proposed Customization tables.
+A flag message indicates the import succeeded.

 - Use the Import Customization feature and add customizations in bulk.